 Goldman Sachs Access Treasury 0-1 Year ETF (GBIL)

-Goldman Sachs Access Treasury 0-1 Year ETF (GBIL) with AI Score 50/100 (Hold).
+Goldman Sachs Access Treasury 0-1 Year ETF (GBIL) trades at $99.92 with AI Score 50/100 (Grade B).
 Goldman Sachs Access Treasury 0-1 Year ETF (GBIL) aims to mirror the FTSE US Treasury 0-1 Year Composite Select Index.
-It provides investors with exposure to short-term U. S. Market cap: 0, Sector: Financial services.
+Market cap: $7.60B, Sector: Financial services.

 Goldman Sachs Access Treasury 0-1 Year ETF (GBIL) offers targeted exposure to short-term U.S. Treasury securities, tracking the FTSE US Treasury 0-1 Year Composite Select Index.
 With a low beta of 0.02 and substantial market capitalization, GBIL serves as a low-volatility option within the asset management sector for investors seeking stability.